alanwright/BitDay/README.md

 BitDay Homepage
 ======

 A website that changes based on the time of the day using the beautiful [BitDay wallpaper set](http://imgur.com/a/VZ9H2).
 The idea is to have a homepage site that shows the current time and changes backgrounds based on the time of the day.
-It's perfect for when you start up your browser, open new tabs, or if you don't have anything going on in one of your spair monitors :smile: .
-Checkout the images below for the stages of days and corressponding hours.
+It's perfect for when you start up your browser, open new tabs, or if you don't have anything going on in one of your spair monitors :smile:.
+Checkout the images below for the different stages of the day and their corressponding hours.

 ## Images